moosehandlr/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 ##### Write queries for the following:

 1. Return all `main` courses.
 Hint: What ActiveRecord method would you use to get this?
+      - SELECT * FROM items where course = 'main';
+      - items.where('course = ?', 'main')
 1. Return only the names of the `main` courses.
+      - SELECT name as main_courses FROM items where course = 'main';
 1. Return the min and max value for the `main` courses.
+     - SELECT min(revenue), max(revenue) FROM items where course = 'main';
 1. What's the total revenue for all `main` courses?
+      - SELECT sum(revenue) as total_revenue_for_main_courses FROM items where course = 'main';

 #### INNER JOINS